-4.1 The Health & Wellbeing Board (HWBB) has a collective statutory duty to produce a HWBS.
+- 4.1 The Health & Wellbeing Board (HWBB) has a collective statutory duty to produce a HWBS.
 It is one of two highest level strategic documents for the Local Authority and system partners, the other being the Local Plan.
-The statutory status of the document means that the new Integrated Care System (ICS) must have regard to it when planning their own strategy.

-5. Consultation (including Overview and Scrutiny, if applicable)

-5.1 A plan for engagement on the HWBS is attached at Appendix B, underpinned by an engagement framework, attached separately at Appendix C.
+The statutory status of the document means that the new Integrated Care System (ICS) must have regard to it when planning their own strategy. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 A plan for engagement on the HWBS is below in Appendix B.